dotMorten/WinUIEx/docs/concepts/MediaPlayer.md

 and [Create custom transport controls](https://docs.microsoft.com/en-us/windows/apps/design/controls/custom-transport-controls)

 #### Transport Control Limitations
-There are still some outstanding limitations to this port of the MediaPlayerElement's Trasport Controls.
+There are still some outstanding limitations to this port of the MediaPlayerElement's Transport Controls.
 The following buttons are not fully functional yet:
   - `ZoomButton`
   - `FastForwardButton`
   - `RewindButton`